 Roy Rogers Road (Borchers Drive to Chicken Creek)

-This project proposes to widen Roy Rogers Road, between Borchers Drive and Chicken Creek bridge, including:
+Roy Rogers Road between Borchers Drive and Chicken Creek bridge will be widened with:

 Roy Rogers Road is a heavily-used, north-south arterial, carrying about 18,000 vehicles per day.
 That volume is expected to increase with residential development in the area.

-The Roy Rogers Road project is being done in coordination with the Willamette Water Supply Pipeline installation.
-WWSP, a partnership between Tualatin Valley Water District and the city of Hillsboro to build an additional regional water supply system in Washington County, will be constructing a 66-inch drinking water pipeline in conjunction with roadway improvements.
+The Roy Rogers Road project is being done in coordination with the Willamette Water Supply System installation.
+WWSS, a partnership between Tualatin Valley Water District and the city of Hillsboro to build an additional, seismically-resilient regional water supply system in Washington County, will be constructing a 66-inch drinking water pipeline in conjunction with roadway improvements.

 Sign up to receive project updates and open house announcements.

 This approximately $14 million project is funded through the County's Major Streets Transportation Improvement Program (MSTIP).
 The total estimated project cost includes design, right-of-way and construction, and is subject to change.